dreamcatcher-tech/network/Inbox/2024-01-05 1426 noschema mapping git functions to artifact functions.md

 orphaned branches - network sockets

 Notes - consensus messages.
 We would reserve tags for things like a known good snapshot, or some other more ceremonial purpose, rather than the rapid fire chatter of machine consensus.

+Moving to daemon mode - branch has its parent changed but the incoming files are clobbered to preserve its state - this splice in history marks it with a new parent, with whom it will merge upon completion.
+An action is put into the parent to initiate the merge and leave an entry on its process list.